-5The game itself is played by 11 players, but the full team is much larger to allow for rotation of players within and across games, and to insure against potential injuries.
+&lt;sup>6The game itself is played by 11 players, but the full team is much larger to allow for rotation of players within and across games, and to insure against potential injuries.

-$^{^6\}mathrm{With}$ the exception of Sweden, Norway, Finland, and until 1991 Denmark, where the leagues follow the calendar year
+&lt;sup>7However, leagues in Sweden, Norway, Finland, and until 1991 Denmark, follow the calendar year.

-$^{^{7}}$ International transfers take place during two so-called transfer windows.
+&lt;sup>8International transfers take place during two so-called transfer windows.
 The longest transfer window (up to 12 weeks) where most transfers take place is placed in between seasons.
-A shorter transfer window that cannot
+A shorter transfer window that cannot exceed 4 weeks takes place in mid-season.